Guide to the J. Walter Thompson Company. Denis Lanigan papers, 1955-1986

 Appointed Director of JWT-London, responsible for coordinating Unilever accounts

 Succeeded Tom Sutton as Managing Director of JWT-London

 Named Executive Vice-President of JWT-Europe and elected to Board of

 Promoted to Chairman of JWT United Kingdom Group and President of European

 Became a Vice Chairman in New York Office, responsible for finance and personnel

 Elected to the Board of Directors of JWT Group, Inc.

 Denis and Jean Lanigan had two children, Mark born in 1960 and Katherine in 1962.
 Mr. Lanigan currently resides in London.

-The Denis Lanigan Papers were transferred to the David M. Rubenstein Rare Book & Manuscript Library from the J. Walter Thompson Company (JWT) Frankfurt Office in 1995.
+The Denis Lanigan Papers were transferred to the David M. Rubenstein Rare Book & Manuscript Library from the J. Walter Thompson Company (JWT) Archives in 1987 and from the JWT Frankfurt Office in 1995.